 \subsection{Feature Representation}

 \myparagraph{Packet-level attributes} Our system design is based on features extracted from HTTPS traffic captured at the router in the smart home.
-To protect user privacy, one of our design consideration is to inspect only headers of the HTTPS packets.
-The fields that we leverage in our design are shown in Table~\ref{table_packetlevel}.
-They include the device identifier (extracted from the MAC address in each packet), timing, the packet length, the direction (outgoing or incoming), transport-level protocol (TCP, UDP, or ICMP), destination port, source port, and destination domain.
-We analyze the DNS queries from the network traffic and extract mapping of external IP addresses to domain names (FQDN).
+To protect user privacy, one of our design considerations is to inspect only headers of the HTTPS packets.
+The fields that we leverage in our design include the device identifier (extracted from the MAC address in each packet), timestamp, the packet length, the direction (outgoing or incoming), transport-level protocol (TCP, UDP, or ICMP), destination port, source port, and destination domain.
+We analyze the DNS queries from the network traffic, and extract mapping of external IP addresses to domain names (FQDN).